 Crypto license in Europe

-Legislative and regulatory frameworks of the European Union allows to create efficient corporate solutions for crypto exchangers, cryptocurrency exchanges, ICOs and other blockchain start-ups.
+Legislative and regulatory framework of the European Union allows to create efficient corporate solutions for crypto exchanges, crypto-asset projects, NFT platforms, ICO campaigns and other blockchain startups.

-Obtain a cryptocurrency license and integrate your crypto business into the EU legal framework as soon as possible.
-Costs start at 3,500 euros.
+Obtain a license for crypto related acitivity and integrate your blockchain business into the EU legal framework.

-We have been specialising in consulting and providing legal support for crypto companies and blockchain projects since 2017 and offer services for obtaining crypto licences and VASP authorisations in Europe.
+We have been specialising in consulting and providing legal support for crypto companies and blockchain projects since 2017 and offer services for obtaining crypto licences and VASP or CASP authorisations in Europe.

-Start the process of obtaining a crypto license in Europe today!
-Send enquiry
+Start the process of obtaining a Crypto License in Europe Send enquiry

-Regulation of cryptocurrencies, tokens and blockchain technologies in the EU
+Regulation of crypto-assets, tokens and blockchain in European Union

-Our team has been specialising in supporting crypto projects and blockchain start-ups in the European Union since 2017.
-During this time, we have established the necessary legal framework, set up the internal financial and IT infrastructure, developed and implemented efficient AML/KYC algorithms, obtained cryptocurrency licences or permits, and helped to successfully launch blockchain projects in the EU legal framework for more than 300 of our clients.
+Our team has been specialising in supporting crypto projects and blockchain startups in the European Union since 2017.
+During this time, we have established the necessary legal framework, set up the internal financial and IT infrastructure, developed and implemented efficient AML/KYC algorithms, obtained crypto cences or authorizations, and helped to successfully launch blockchain projects in the EU legal framework for more than 300 of our clients.

 We always keep a close eye on the latest news in the crypto industry and developments in blockchain technology, as well as carefully monitor changes in legal enactments and international AML/CFT standards.
 Our consultants, lawyers and financiers are competent in solving the most complex and unusual problems and are always ready for new challenges.